Italian Hot Chocolate or Cioccolata Calda

 Perfect After Dinner Treat!

 I’ve been known to use those hot chocolate packets or mix a generous scoop of Nestles’ Quik into some hot milk for a treat after sledding or snow blowing.
-If you want to up the ante, serve this decadent Italian Hot Chocolate.
+If you want to up the ante for company or a special occasion, serve this decadent Italian Hot Chocolate.

-Topped with marshmallows or whipped cream, it’s even suitable for dessert!
+Topped with marshmallows or whipped cream and chocolate shavings, it’s even suitable for dessert!